 Schlägler Hauptstraße 4

-Stifts beer from the Bohemian Forest in the Mühlviertel
+Stifts beer from the Stift Schlägl brewery in the Bohemian Forest in the Mühlviertel

-After our tour of the Landesgartenschau, a visit to the Abbey Brewery was just the thing.
-In it, the monastery brews its Schlägl beer.
-The tour of the brewery was especially exciting.
-We have already visited several on our travels.
+After our tour of the state horticultural show, a visit to the Schlägl brewery was just the thing.
+This is where the monastery brews its Schlägl beer.
+The tour through the brewery was particularly exciting.
+We have already visited several of them on our travels.
 However, we still saw a few workers in the bottling plants.
-At Schlägl Abbey Brewery, the process is now fully automatic.
-Used bottles delivers a truck.
-This takes a suction device from the boxes.
-After that, a multiple wash begins.
-In doing so, even the smallest dirt residues are removed.
-Only then you fill the bottles again with beer.
+In the Schlägl monastery brewery, the process is now fully automated.
+A truck delivers used bottles.
+A suction device removes this from the boxes.
+Then a multiple washing process begins.
+Even the tiniest residues of dirt are removed.
+Only then do you refill the bottles with beer.
 A video shows the process of how the bottles are refilled.

-We also found the beer museum interesting.
-In it you can see how beer used to be brewed and distributed to its customers.
-If you are interested in beer and its production, we recommend a visit to this museum.
+We also found the beer museum of the brewery in Schlägl Abbey interesting.
+In it you can see how beer used to be brewed and distributed to customers.
+We definitely recommend a visit to this museum for anyone interested in beer and its production.

-The final beer tasting should not be missing after a visit to the brewery.
-Master brewer Reinhard Bayer shows us how to do it correctly.
-As with wine tasting, he lets the beer spin in a glass.
+The concluding beer tasting is a must after a visit to the brewery.
+Master brewer Reinhard Bayer shows us how to do it right.
+As with the wine tasting, he lets the beer circulate in the glass.
 He smells it.
-“You can smell the typical smell, especially with smoked beer,” he explains.
-"What does it smell of for you?"
-He put us to the test immediately afterwards.
+"Especially with smoked beer you can smell the typical smell," he explains to us.
+“What does it smell like to you?” he immediately puts us to the test.
 I almost don't dare to say it.
-But for me, the smoked beer smells of bacon.
+But to me, the smoked beer smells like bacon.
 When Reinhard Bayer notices my skeptical look, he laughs.
 "It smells like bacon, doesn't it?"
-Well, yes.
-“It's mostly the women who notice that.
-The men don't dare to say it. ”My sense of smell is therefore not entirely absurd.
+So it does!
+"Most of the time it's the women who notice.
+The men don't dare to say it.”
+So my sense of smell isn't that far off the mark.
 In any case, the Schlägler Rauchbock tastes very good.
-Although I'm actually not a beer drinker.
-I also love the home beer, one of the craft beers that are brewed in the Schlägl Abbey.
+Although I'm not actually a beer drinker.
+I also like the local beer, one of the craft beers that are brewed in Schlägl Abbey.

 A guided tour of the Schlägl Abbey in the Bohemian Forest in the Mühlviertel

-Before we meet Abbot Martin again for dinner in the abbey restaurant, archivist H. Petrus shows us the treasures of the abbey.
-The collegiate church testifies to the long history of the abbey.
-Founded in 1218 by Kalhoch von Falkenstein, the abbey looks back on a long history.
+Before we meet Abbot Martin again for dinner in the monastery restaurant, the archivist H. Petrus shows us the treasures of the monastery.
+The collegiate church bears witness to the long building history of the collegiate.
+Founded in 1218 by Kalhoch von Falkenstein, the monastery can certainly look back on a long history.
 The architectural styles in the collegiate church make this clear.
-Everything from Gothic to Baroque to New Baroque from the period of historicism can be found here.
-“We don't own works of art by great painters,” explains archivist Petrus.
-"With the exception of the altarpiece that August Palme from Munich painted in 1845."
+Here you can find everything from Gothic to Baroque to Neo-Baroque from the Historicism period.
+"However, we do not own any works of art by great painters," explains Archivist Petrus.
+"With the exception of the altarpiece painted by August Palme from Munich in 1845."

-We refuse to visit the Romanesque crypt.
-After that hot June day, a cold beer and a hearty dinner in the Stiftskeller lures you too much.
+However, we refrain from visiting the Romanesque crypt.
+Instead, after this hot June day, a cool beer and a hearty dinner in the Stiftskeller are too tempting.

 At the end of the day: eat well in the monastery restaurant

-Abbot Martin is already waiting for us on the terrace of the abbey restaurant.
-"This time there's meat too," he laughs.
-We take advantage of that.
-I order a boiled beef with potato ore and vegetables.
-Petar likes it even more hearty.
+The monastery restaurant is one of the Guesthouses in the Mühlviertel, which we recommend from our own experience.
+Abbot Martin is already waiting for us on the terrace of the monastery restaurant.
+"This time there's also meat," he laughs.
+We then take full advantage of that.
+I order a boiled beef with mashed potatoes and vegetables.
+Petar likes it even heartier.
 He takes a roast pork with bread dumplings and potatoes.
-An eventful day comes to an end with a glass of abbey beer from the abbey brewery and interesting discussions about monastery life and the Mühlviertel.
+An eventful day comes to an end with a glass of abbey beer from the monastery brewery and interesting conversations about monastery life and the Mühlviertel.

 We did this program in one day.
-To really enjoy it, we recommend extending your stay to at least two days.
-Then there is time for the benches, which invite to rest.
-For a walk in the village.
+However, to really enjoy it, we recommend extending your stay to at least two days.
+Then there is also time for the benches, which invite you to take a break.
+For a walk in town.
 Or a coffee break in between.
-By the way, you can spend the night directly in the guest wing of the monastery.
-This offers functionally furnished guest rooms with shower and toilet and a good breakfast.
-You can ask for prices and availability under this e-mail: email@example.com.
+You can stay overnight in the guest wing of the monastery.
+This offers functionally furnished guest rooms with shower and toilet as well as a good breakfast.
+You can inquire about prices and availability by sending this email: email@example.com.

 More tips for the environment

-- Well, you can combine a stay in Stift Schlägl with one Stay in Czech pen Zeliv
+- You can also combine a stay in Stift Schlägl with a Stay in Czech pen Zeliv

-- Do you like to go hiking?
-Then you will surely like a stay in the Monastery of Bad Mühllacken
+- Do you like hiking?
+Then you will surely like a stay at the Monastery of Bad Mühllacken

-- A hike through Pesenbachtal in Bad Mühllacken is nice in summer too
+- A hike through Pesenbachtal in Bad Mühllacken is also nice in summer

-- Good connect can be Stay in Linz with a tour to the Mühlviertel
+- Good connect can be Stay in Linz also with a tour to the Mühlviertel

 Arrival to Schlägl Abbey in the Bohemian Forest in the Mühlviertel